top of page

 In the last days, some professing believers will be lovers of pleasure rather than lovers of God (2 Timothy 3:4).
 They will spend more time and money on pleasure than on God’s work.
 The last days have already arrived.

 People seek power over others and worship powerful things and people.
 That could include cars, boats, sports heroes, movie stars, music celebrities, and money.
-None of them is as trustworthy or powerful as the God who made us and them.
+None of them is as trustworthy or powerful as the God who made them.

 People worship what comforts them.
 The LORD is our comforting Shepherd (Psalm 23).
 Beware of substituting comforting religious authorities, rituals, and traditions for God.